jesusrmz19/jesusrmz19/README.md

 My name is Jesús and I'm a self-taught freelance frontend web developer based in Guadalajara, México.

+### 🚀 Latest Stuff...

+- Check out my latest post on [How to create a Parcel Template Repo](https://blog.jesusrmz.com/posts/parcel-template-project).
+- I finished the Frontend Mentor Calculator App, check it out [here](https://calculator.jesusrmz.com/).

 ### 🔭 I’m currently working on ...

-- I'm currently working on the [Calculator app challenge by Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 - I'm also working on a new blog post for my personal blog about my 4 year journey as a self-taught web developer
 - Also, I've been thinking about redoing my personal website to include my blog and new projects I've made